 In 1468, the Duke of Bourgogne used pepper as a decoration for his wedding: 380 pounds of it!
 Way to show who’s boss, huh?
 Of course we’ve gotten smarter about using pepper more resourcefully, but it remains, to this day, a little status symbol atop our kitchen tables.

-The summary of this book was refreshing.
+The summary of At Home was refreshing.
 When you have an “I want to learn something new, something totally unrelated, but no idea what” moment, this is the one to grab.
 Everything we take for granted today was once a life-changing innovation.
 It’s important to not forget and this surely will help you remember.

 What else can you learn from the blinks?